RED x Thomas Plants

-Amongst the French market leaders for vegetable production
+Amongst the French market leaders for the vegetables production founded in the 1990's by the Thomas...

 Founded in the 1990s by the Thomas brothers, the Thomas Plants Group has two production sites: Ploubazlanec in the Côtes d’Armor and Tarascon in the Bouches-du-Rhône.
 The Thomas Plants Group operates more than 12 hectares of heated and lit glass greenhouses in which 250 employees work on a daily basis and up to 500 during the peak winter production periods.